RosettaCommons/documentation/application_documentation/commands-collection.md

 Instructions
 ============

--   There is no specific examples for every pilot applications in the rosetta trunk yet.
+-   There are no specific examples for every pilot applications in the rosetta trunk yet.
 -   Make sure that you have the application in the pilot\_apps.src.settings.
 -   Or, you can build all pilot applications with the scons flag pilot\_apps\_all